Warzone and Animal Crossing help my ADHD and anxiety – I asked a psychologist why

 Living in New York City at the start of the pandemic was incredibly stressful, as I spent around six months barely leaving my apartment.
 Instead, I got lost in the world of Animal Crossing: New Horizons and found peace in its alternate reality.
 The last few months have been a different kind of struggle, as it seems like my brain has finally realized I've spent well over a year mostly alone in the same apartment, at the same desk, taking part in a now-monotonous daily routine.
 Now the only game that quiets my noisy brain and pushes out intrusive thoughts is Call of Duty: Warzone.

 So how do two very different games manage to help both my GAD and my ADHD during an especially difficult time?
-Turns out, there's empirical evidence that video games can help manage both, but what kind of games and how they help is different for everyone.
+Turns out, there's empirical evidence that video games can help us in surprising ways, but what kind of games help and how they do so is different for everyone.
 So, I spoke with Dr. Rachel Kowert, research director at Take This, a mental health nonprofit that serves the gaming industry, to learn more about play motivations, gaming, and mental health.

 Play motivations